trentlarson/endorser-ch/README.md

 - check DB changes

+- 100 0 errors in local data on report screens
 - 90 2 add search for claim #claim
 - 90 2 add search for claim on parcel of land #cplot ^claim
 - 90 2 add search for endorser (in network?)